 Elevation: 7,560 ft

 Big Southern Butte is the highest and largest volcanic cone in the Snake River Plain.
 At 300,000 years old and 7,560 feet in height, it is also one of the youngest and largest rhyolitic volcanic domes.
 This is one of Idaho’s most impressive mountains.
-Driving past it on US-26, it often mysteriously appears to float just above the Snake River Plain and looks larger than life.
+Driving past it on US-26 or US-20, it often mysteriously appears to float just above the Snake River Plain and looks larger than life.
 Driving towards it across the desert, it seems to grow larger with each mile.
 Driving or hiking up the access road will impress upon you the scale of the geological forces that created the butte and the surrounding plain.
 USGS Big Southern Butte

 The access road was originally built to access a fire lookout on the summit.
 The lookout was last manned in 2004 and was removed sometime after that.
 The BLM still maintains the road probably because of electronic installations at the summit.
 The BLM closes the road during the winter.
 Many people hike the road from the gate.
 It is 1,800 vertical feet and 3.5 miles from the gate to the summit.
 Sheldon Blustein’s page on this Butte is the definitive resource for this butte.
 Check the BLM’s web page for current condition

 Access is complicated because a large section of the land north of the butte is part of the Idaho National Laboratory and is closed to the public.
 Google Maps gives directions across the INL land with a proviso that access is compromised.
 Do not follow this route.
 The eastern and western access routes are set out below.
 There are undoubtedly other options from the south and southeast but I have not explored them.

 The BLM gives the following directions which, in my opinion, are probably accurate but too vague to follow.